Rapid mixing in positively weighted restricted Boltzmann machines

 Let $\sigma \in \{0,1\}^{\partial S_v}$ be a good boundary condition.
 Let $T = T_{\textnormal{SAW}}(G,v,\sigma) = (V_T,E_T)$ be the SAW tree with boundary $\partial S_v$ defined in \Cref{def:saw-tree-with-pinning}.
 We first recall some notation and background on the SAW tree $T$.
 Let $\Gamma \subseteq V_T$ be the set of cycle-closing leaf vertices of $T$, and let $\rho_\Gamma$ be the pinning on $\Gamma$.
 Let $\Lambda$ be the set of all leaf vertices in $T$ that are copies of vertices in $\partial S_v$.
 Let $\sigma_{\Lambda}$ be the pinning on $\Lambda$ inherited from $\sigma$.
 We use $\bar{\sigma} \defeq \rho_\Gamma \cup \sigma_{\Lambda}$ to denote the total pinning on $\Gamma \cup \Lambda$.
 Note that all vertices in $\Gamma \cup \Lambda$ are leaves of $T$.
 Let $\pi$ be the Gibbs distribution on $T$ obtained by inheriting the parameters of $\mu$ on $G$.
 By \Cref{prop:marginal-distributions-are-identical}, the marginals $\mu_v^\sigma$ and $\pi_v^{\bar{\sigma}}$ are identical.

 We next prune the SAW tree $T$ by removing all cycle-closing leaf vertices.
 Using the self-reducibility property in \Cref{obs:self-reducibility}, we can remove all cycle-closing leaf vertices from $T$ and modify the external fields at their neighbors accordingly.
 From now on, we use $T = (V_T,E_T)$ to denote the pruned SAW tree and $\pi$ to denote the Gibbs distribution on this pruned tree.
-Note that $\pi$ is still a Gibbs distribution of a $(\beta,\gamma,\lambda)$-ferromagnetic two-spin system on $T = (V_T,E_T)$.
+Note that for the two-spin system case, $\pi$ is still a Gibbs distribution of a $(\beta,\gamma,\lambda)$-ferromagnetic two-spin system on $T = (V_T,E_T)$.
+For the RBM case, $\pi$ is still a Gibbs distribution of a $(\gamma,\lambda)$-RBM on $T = (V_T,E_T)$.